 HERITAGE HIGHLIGHTS: 12th century lay brothers range

-Rufford was the fifth and last daughter house of Rievaulx (Yorkshire), and was founded under the patronage of Gilbert de Grant, Earl of Lincoln, in 1146.
+Rufford was the fifth and last daughter house of Rievaulx Abbey in Yorkshire and was founded under the patronage of Gilbert de Grant, Earl of Lincoln, in 1146.
 At that time the abbey grounds were within the traditional boundary of Sherwood Forest.
-To make space for the abbey three existing villages wee cleared and the villagers forced to move.
+To make space for the abbey three existing villages were cleared and the villagers forced to move.